BurdenOwl/burdenowl/README.md

     </picture>
 </a>

-I know JS (Currently learning TS because of suicidal thoughts arising), CSS, HTML, and a wee tad bit of Python (when I mean "wee tad bit", I mean infinitesimal)
++ JavaScript (Main Language)
++ TypeScript (Currently Learning)
++ HTML
++ CSS
++ Python (Little bit and now started learning)

 If my code looks a tad yucky, that's because I am currently relearning it (I shall forever say this even when I can code somewhat well)

 ## facts about me

-socially brain dead.
++ Socially brain dead.

-former (and probably still) always nester.
++ Former (and probably still) always nester.

-knows three languages (like real languages) and aspires to learn 5.
++ Knows three languages (like real languages) and aspires to learn 5.

-will most likely get glasses in 6 months.
++ Will most likely get glasses in 6 months.

-can code for 6 hours straight without getting anything accomplished.
++ Can code for 6 hours straight without getting anything accomplished.

 よろしくお願いします。